caydenpark/super-abundance/README.md

 # Overview

 I created this web app as a resource for people to use to educate themselves on the true value of their time and how it is changing.
-There is a basic and an advanced calculator the user can use.
-The basic calculator focuses on *Time Price* while the advanced calculator gives the user a lot more information.
+The app features both a basic and an advanced calculator, with the basic one focusing on *Time Price* and the advanced calculator providing more detailed information.

 # Development Environment